You are here

 The HITECH Breach Notification Rule requires HIPAA-covered entities to notify HHS of a breach of unsecured protected health information.

 - Breach Notification Regulations - The Office of Civil Rights is responsible for enforcing this rule.
-This page has information on

 - Breach Notification Guide (members only) - This guide provides everything you need to do in the event of a breach of unsecured protected health information (PHI) within your practice.